Home Health Nurse

 There are certain levels of home health nursing.
 Regardless of the level, home health nurses must value autonomy, individualized care, and family-centered care.
 The first step in becoming a home health nurse is to decide whether to pursue a career as an RN, LVN, or nurse assistant.

-• Registered nurses must complete an accredited nursing program and obtain either an associate's degree in nursing (ADN) or a Bachelor of Science degree (BSN).
-They must also pass the NCLEX exam for licensure.
+- Registered nurses must complete an accredited nursing program and obtain either an associate's degree in nursing (ADN) or a Bachelor of Science degree (BSN) from an accredited school.
+They must also pass the NCLEX exam for RN licensure.

-• Certified Nurse Assistants (CNAs) are unlicensed staff who perform task-based care, excluding medication administration.
-Certain nurse assistants can obtain certification.
+- Certified Nurse Assistants (CNAs) are unlicensed staff who perform task-based care, excluding medication administration.
+Certain nurse assistants can obtain CNA certification.

 Are Any Certifications or Credentials Needed?